 Hilary Binda has a PhD in English and is a Senior Lecturer in the Visual and Critical Studies Department.
-She is currently also Director of the Women’s, Gender, and Sexuality Studies Program as well as the SMFA Writing Program.
-Through the generosity of the Provost’s Office and the Tisch College of Civic Life, she is now the Founding Director of the Tufts University Prison Initiative at Tisch College, an initiative that includes the development of a Tufts college-in-prison program at the MCI in Shirley, MA.
+She is also the Director of the Program in Women’s, Gender, and Sexuality Studies and the Founding Director of the Tufts University Prison Initiative of Tisch College.

 Binda’s research includes a collaborative study with Carolyn Rubin and Jill Weinberg of the impact of college-in-prison on formerly incarcerated people.
-Binda also works on the relationship between the literary and the visual registers as this productive tension informs the emerging discourses of time and sexuality in early modern England and as this tension resonates in the contemporary discourses of queer/feminist theory.
+Binda also works on the relationship between the literary and the visual registers as this productive tension informs the emerging discourse of time in early modern England and as this tension resonates in the contemporary discourses of queer/feminist theory.

 Founding Director, Tufts University Prison Initiative at Tisch College

 Director, Women’s, Gender, and Sexuality Studies Program, Tufts University

 Senior Lecturer, Visual and Critical Studies, Tufts University

 Lecturer, Visual and Critical Studies, Tufts University

 Director, SMFA Writing Program and Writing Studio, Tufts University

 Assistant Professor in English (Culture, Text, and Language Area), Evergreen State College

 High School English Teacher and Chair, School One, Providence, RI